jima80525/jima_codes_blog/in_progress/git_python.md

 ## Aside: The Staging Area
 Unlike many revision control systems, Git has a 'staging area' (often referred to as 'the index').
 The staging area is how Git keeps track of changes you want to be in your next commit.
 When we ran `git add` above, we told Git that we wanted to move the new file 'hello.py' to the staging area.
 This change was reflected in `git status`, the file went from the 'untracked' section to the 'to be committed' section of the output.
 Note that the staging area reflects the exact contents of the file when you ran `git add`.
 If you modify it again, the file will appear both in the 'staged' and 'unstaged' portions of the status output.

-At any point of working with a file in Git (assuming it's already been committed once), there are three versions of the file you can work with:
+At any point of working with a file in Git (assuming it's already been committed once), there can be three versions of the file you can work with:

 * the version on your hard drive that you are editing
 * a different version that Git has stored in your staging area